jjwatt/learnxinyminutes-docs/c.html.markdown

   // To retrieve the value at the address a pointer is pointing to,
   // put * in front to dereference it.
-  // Note: yes, it may be confusing that '*' is used for _both_ declaring a
+  // NOTE: yes, it may be confusing that '*' is used for _both_ declaring a
   // pointer and dereferencing it. printf("%d\n", *px); // => Prints 0, the value of x

   // You can also change the value the pointer is pointing to.
+  (*px)++; // Increment the value px is pointing to by 1
-  // We'll have to wrap the dereference in parenthesis because
+  // Here, we have to wrap the dereference in parenthesis because
   // ++ has a higher precedence than *.
-  (*px)++; // Increment the value px is pointing to by 1 printf("%d\n", *px); // => Prints 1
+  printf("%d\n", *px); // => Prints 1
   printf("%d\n", x); // => Prints 1